Under 18 Addendum

 - staffed by student Resident Assistants and Desk Assistants

-- responsible for assisting residents with problems, receive and report maintenance issues and answer questions for residents and guests
+- responsible for assisting residents with problems, receiving and reporting maintenance issues and answering questions for residents and guests

 - provided with names and photographs of individuals who are banned from residence halls in order to recognize these individuals and notify Public Safety.